Bandwidth/ap-docs/methods/calls/getCallsCallIdTranscriptions.md

 {% common %}

-### Example: Retrieve all transcriptions related to the call.
+### Example 1 of 1: Retrieve all transcriptions related to the call.

 {% sample lang="bash" %}